 December finds us waiting for the return of the light.
-It is the reason for most of the holidays celebrated in the month.
+It is the real reason for most of the holidays we celebrate in this month.
 As winter grows colder and darker, the days become shorter.
-It is a time when most of us start looking longingly for the return of the Suns longer days.
+Thereby, it is a time when most of us start longing for the return of the Suns longer days.

 The December Holidays